EseOkonofua/EseOkonofuaDotCom2/README.md

 # EseOkonofuaDotCom2
 [My second personal website](https://eokonofuadotcom2.herokuapp.com) I've made.
-This was a good way to practice redux coding and also to flex the design portion of my brain.
+This was a good way to practice redux coding and also to flex the design portion of my brain. <br/>
 The website was made to be very customizable allowing anyone to be able to spool up their own personal website in a similar style too.
-This customizability is achieved by using data fetched from the **website.json** file.
+This customizability is achieved by using data fetched from the **website.json** file which can be freely altered.

 ## Technology stack
 - Node.js for api and web server.